Dav1d-Tr/Dav1d-Tr/README.md

 </div>

 - 🔭 I’m currently working on courses of programming
-- 💬 Ask me about PYTHON, C++, HTML
+- 💬 Ask me about PYTHON, C++, HTML, CSS
 - 📫 How to reach me: davidrozotuberquia@gmail.com